imlainwired/CPU-Scheduler-Simulator/README.md

 ## CPU Sheduling Simulator.
-The program that stimulates the CPU Sheduling algorithms
+The program that stimulates the CPU Sheduling algorithms.